sseefried/docker-epidemic-build-env/README.md

 ### Why do you `ADD` a script just before `RUN`ning it?

 This made developing this build script that much easier.
-While developing a specific *scriptlet* I didn't want to have to build from the beginning each time a made a small change.
+While developing a specific *scriptlet* I didn't want to have to build from the beginning each time I made a small change.
 Docker's caching of sub-images meant that I could start building again from the point where a scriptlet changed and know with 100% certainty that the filesystem was in *exactly* the same state it was the last time I tried to build from that point.
 As a consequence the structure of "adding before running" also makes this